-It’s not easy to change habits, but Green says behavior can be managed.
-The “tell, show, do, review” method can help mold desired behaviors in your employees, enforcing seat belt use, for example.
+It is not easy to change someone's habits, but Green says behavior can be managed.
+The "tell, show, do, review" method can help to mold the desired behaviors in your employees, enforcing seat belt use, for example.

 Safe operation starts with proper maintenance checks.
 Green suggests that a written check of the equipment should be completed every day.
 A pre-operation maintenance check is essential so no unsafe equipment is being sent on a job.
 It can be helpful to also do a post-operation maintenance check.
 These checks allow operators and the maintenance crew to compare how the equipment was working before the day started to how it is working after the work day is complete.

-If you’re sending your crews out on unsafe equipment, proper safety practices may not prevent accidents or unsafe conditions.
-Make sure equipment is in good, safe working condition and operators know and practice safe operation.
+If you're sending your crews out on unsafe equipment, proper safety practices may not prevent accidents or unsafe conditions.
+Make sure equipment is in good, safe working condition and operators know and are practicing safe operation on the job.